Minimum Housing Standards

 The Minimum Housing Code is a Miami-Dade County law that requires all houses and apartments to be maintained in a safe and sanitary condition and to contain certain basic equipment.

-The Neighborhood Regulations Division is responsible for enforcing the Minimum Housing Code.
-The office is located at 11805 SW 26 Street, Suite 230 (Phone: 786-315-2552).
+The Neighborhood Regulations Division of the Miami-Dade County Department of Regulatory and Economic Resources is responsible for enforcing the Minimum Housing Code.
+The office is located at 11805 SW 26 Street, Suite 230 (786-315-2552).
 Trained staff are available from 7:30 a.m. to 4 p.m., Monday through Friday, to answer questions, provide information and assist you in the investigation of violations of the minimum housing standards.

 Owner and Tenant Responsibilities